kdonnay/mwa/README.md

 ```

 - **alpha:**
-Significance levels can be specified to decide when a treatment effect is statistically significant
-alpha1 is the first significance level used for the analysis and plots (Default = 0.05).
-alpha2 is the second significance level used for the analysis and plots (Default = 0.01).
+Significance levels can be specified to decide when a treatment effect is statistically significant where alpha1 is the first significance level used for the analysis and plots (Default = 0.05) and alpha2 is the second significance level used for the analysis and plots (Default = 0.01).

 ```r
 alpha1 <- 0.05
 alpha2 <- 0.01
 ```

 The package supports full inheritance for optional arguments of the following methods: cem and att (cem), lm (stats), glm.nb (MASS).
 The method name needs the prefix "packagename.method".
-For example, in order for cem to return an exactly balanced dataset simply add cem.k2k = TRUE.
+For example, in order for cem to return an exactly balanced dataset simply add `cem.k2k = TRUE`.

 ##Output
-The `matchedwake()` function returns an objects of class `matchedwake`, which is a list of several objects.
-Also it overwrites the plot and summary function.
-We explain here in detail the objects in this list and how the results can be interpreted.
+The `matchedwake` function returns an objects of class "matchedwake", which is a list of several objects.
+The standard `print`, `summary` and `plot` functions are overloaded to provide specific outputs for this class.
+We explain the output format in detail below illustrating how the results can be interpreted.

 ```r